SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Data Preprocessing <a name="rf-preprocessing"></a>

-While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Random Forests, just like Decision Trees, are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+Random Forests, just like Decision Trees, are not influenced by outliers, so the required preprocessing here is lighter.

 * Missing values in the data
 * Encoding categorical variables to numeric form

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows

 ```python